fru-io/docs-live/docs/getting-started.md

 ```
 Use the restore instance to check the status of the file restore operation, for example:
 ```
-ddev-live get files-backup-status my-org/my-site-t5jn5
+ddev-live describe restore my-org/my-site-t5jn5
 ```

 3. Visit or refresh your site's URL in the browser to confirm it is displaying as expected.

 ## Working with your site on DDEV-Live
 The DDEV-Live GitHub app watches the specified branch of your repo.
 When you push updates to the repo, DDEV-Live will redeploy the site.
-* View a list of all the sites within a specified organization with `ddev-live get drupal-site --org <org>`.
+* View a list of all the sites within a specified organization with `ddev-live describe site --org <org>`.
-* View the state of a specific site with `ddev-live get drupal-site <org>/<site>`.
+* View the state of a specific site with `ddev-live describe site drupal-site <org>/<site>`.
 * Use `ddev-live update` to modify the GitHub repo or branch to pull from.
 * Use `ddev-live delete` to delete a site.
 For example, `ddev-live delete drupal-site <org>/<site>`.
 * Use `ddev-live pull` to download project database and files.